JenieX/was-about-that-old-in-that-movie/README.md

 ## Changelog

+#### 0.06 (22-09-30)

+- In a movie page, now hovering the name of the actor would trigger the retrieval of data, just like hovering the avatar

 #### 0.05 (22-06-05)

 - Prevent the addition of movies in the "Recently Viewed" list, when fetching data, thanks to [Procyon-b](https://github.com/FlowerForWar/was-about-that-old-in-that-movie/issues/3)